FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 ### Number comparison

-Even though numbers come in various BSON types – Integer, Long, Double, and Decimal – they're treated as the same type when comparing.
+Even though Numbers come in various BSON types – Integer, Long, Double, and Decimal – they're treated as the same type when comparing.
 This means the focus is on the actual numerical values, not on whether they're Integer, Long, Double, or Decimal.
 For example, an Integer value of 0 is seen as the same as a Double value of 0.0 when comparing them.